andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/oop/readme.md

 └── payment/
 ```

+**Screaming Architecture:** —> means your package structure IS your business context diagram.

+When someone asks:
+*	"Where is the car logic?" → `carpool/`
+*	"Where is payment processing?" → `payment/`
+*	"Where is customer data?" → `customer/`
+*	"Where is the user booking?" → `booking/`

 **This is a crucial strategic aspect of software architecture:** By directly mapping bounded contexts in code, we consistently apply the Ubiquitous Language at every level of system organization.

 **Benefits**